 - Instead of artificially coloured horseradish, make your own horseradish using beets.

 - Instead of mystery gefilte fish with hydrogenated oil and sugar, make Quinoa Quiches.
+(Or make your own gefilte fish.)

 - Instead of baked-to-death brisket, try this spiced lamb.